sumurthy/permission/betaoutput/directoryobject_delete.md

 |Delegated (personal Microsoft account) | Not supported.    |
 |Application | Not supported. |

+**NOTE:** Users, groups, and contacts are types of directory object.
+As a result,if you need to delete users, the following **scope** can and should be used: _User.ReadWrite.All_
 ## HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http